 Explain with clear arguments HOW the chosen courses correlate with your institution’s identified needs

-In order to develop our international cooperation skills, we chose two courses.
-The first one, “How to make your school more international” provided by Euneos, a trustworthy Finnish course provider, clearly meets the need for development and integration of the international dimension in the curriculum.
+To develop our international cooperation skills, we chose two courses.
+The first one, “How to make your school more international,” provided by Euneos, a trustworthy Finnish course provider, clearly meets the need for development and integration of the international dimension in the curriculum.
 How exactly?
 By creating tangible results (drafts of the international development plan, concluding (bi)multilateral partnerships).
 Additionally, through the development of key competencies of a good coordinator.
 For instance, he or she will be able after this course to develop our school’s vision and a long-term policy plan on internationalization.

 The course “How to become a teacher trainer” is organized by Bell Cambridge, with a world-wide reputation in academic excellence.
 This addresses our school’s need for a highly qualified English teacher trainer.
 He or she will be able to design and implement 20 bi-monthly workshops throughout the year.
 As a result, this will facilitate linguistic preparation for our colleagues.
 Thus, they won’t be reluctant to get involved in international partnership projects.